 The annual Vancouver International Film Festival showcases exceptional cinema in one of the world’s most beautiful cities.
 Our spectacular roster includes some of the best cinema from around the globe, one-of-a-kind live performances, talks, industry sessions, and other unique events celebrating film and film culture.
 With over 600 screenings and events each year, VIFF brings together curious audiences and passionate Read more...

 Thanksgiving Tour – Invite your friends and family to celebrate the season with warm colors and inspiring works.
-Thanksgiving Tour October 10th and 11th 2025.
+Thanksgiving Tour October 11th and 12th 2025.
 Time: 10-5pm – Come and meet the artists in their workspaces.
-Our annual tour promises a unique experience with over 21 local artists in multiple locations.
-The tour winds through the Nanoose Bay peninsula past Read more...
+Our annual tour promises a unique experience with over 21 local artists in 14 different locations.
+The tour winds through the Nanoose Bay peninsula Read more...

 The Skeena Salmon Art Show is back for its 8th annual iteration at the Terrace Art Gallery, and we are excited to be bringing the show back to the Nisga’a Museum and Smithers Art Gallery again!
 The Skeena Salmon Art Show is an annual exhibition dedicated to the cultural and ecological importance of the Salmon.
 For 2025, we are calling Read more...